asyncapi/website/markdown/blog/2024-marketing-report.md

 - **Enhanced Engagement with the Community:** Creating more opportunities for community members to participate, share ideas, and grow their skills
 With these focus areas, we’re confident that AsyncAPI will continue to expand its influence and provide valuable support to both seasoned and new community members.

+## Sponsor Involvement in the Marketing Working Group

+The Marketing Working Group thrives on collaboration, and we’re fortunate to have active participation from representatives of our sponsors, including Chris and Georgie.
+Their insights, ideas, and expertise are invaluable in shaping the group’s direction and ensuring that AsyncAPI’s marketing strategies align with the broader goals of our sponsors and the community.

+## Who can Join the Marketing Working Group?

+The working group is designed to be inclusive, welcoming not just sponsor representatives but also any community members who wish to contribute.
+Whether it’s sharing ideas, providing feedback, or helping execute campaigns.

+This collaborative approach ensures that we have diverse perspectives guiding our efforts and allows the Marketing Working Group to act as a bridge between AsyncAPI’s community and its stakeholders.
+If you have ideas or want to contribute, we’d love to hear from you!

 ## Conclusion

 This report highlights the strides made by the AsyncAPI Marketing Working Group, including targeted campaigns, streamlined social media management with Buffer, impactful merchandise distribution, the introduction of a comprehensive strategy document, and the launch of the Student Ambassador Program.
 We've also made strategic decisions, such as closing the online store, to optimize our budget for initiatives that deliver greater value to the community.

 So far, our social media analytics are looking good.

 ![Overall social media performance metrics from Buffer showing engagement across all platforms](/img/posts/marketing-images/buffer-report.webp)

 Looking ahead, our focus will be on implementing the strategy document, fostering community growth, launching the Student Ambassador Program, and driving impactful promotions and partnerships.
 These efforts aim to strengthen the AsyncAPI ecosystem and create meaningful opportunities for collaboration and engagement.

-If you have any questions, suggestions, or ideas, please feel free to reach out to me on Slack @Bami.
+If you have any questions, suggestions, or ideas, please feel free to reach out to me on Slack [@Bami](U070DE02VQX).
 Here’s to another successful year of growth, collaboration, and impact.